 - 7 Culture

-The Ionian League lies galactic north-east of the Intersystem Alliance and galactic east of the Empyrean See, sharing an region of space with the Gaennai Empire, United Commonwealth of New Camelot and the Covenant of Edom, colloquialy known as the Periphery of the Eastward Rim.
-The exact date of the Ionian Cluster’s colonization remains a mystery.
-Theory and conjecture assume it was during the second generation of HCP colonization, whilst others place it during the third or fourth.
+The Ionian League lies galactic north-east of the Intersystem Alliance and galactic east of the Empyrean See, sharing an region of space with the Gaennaid Empire, Commonwealths of Thaedonia and the Covenant of Edom, colloquially known as the Eastward Rim.
+The exact date of the Ionian Cluster’s colonization remains unknown.
+Theory and conjecture place it during the early generations of HCP colonial expeditions.

 Up until the formation of the Ionian League in 3031, the Ionians had been a fractured and fractious people.
-Numerous petty states governed small areas of space throughout the Ionian Cluster, leading to social and technological degradation as well as wide spread conflict.
-This period of intense fighting reached its peek during the 29th century and 30th centuries, during the Inter-War period that followed the Ionian victory in the Ionic Wars and would lay the foundations for the Ionian League’s rise to power in 3031.
+Numerous petty states governed small areas of space throughout the Ionia Cluster.
+The lack of any true MAG Drive technology among the Ionains led to a state of involuntary isolation from the rest of the known galaxy, and thus witnessed a rapid period of social and technological degradation, coupled with wide spread conflict.
+This period of intense fighting reached its peek during the 29th century and 30th centuries; during the 200 year period of the Inter-War Period and the Ionian Spring, between their victory in the Ionic Wars in 2860 and the rise of the Ionian League in 3031.

-Coupled with the discovery of the Ionia Gate, the end of the Inter-War period and the ratification of the Ionian Constitution by the Core Founders in the early 31st, the Ionian League swiftly spread its influence across the war torn worlds of the Ionian Cluster throughout the following century.
-With its control of the the Ionia Gate the Ionian League rekindled economical and social growth among the Ionian states.
-The first century of the Ionian League saw a massive boom in territorial expansion as disenfranchised worlds looked to heal after the Inter-War period.
-The Ionian League’s control over the Ionian Cluster began to wain in the wake of the Aclyden Wars and the subsequent secessionist crisis in the Pagathar Expanse, which would lead to the eventual rise of the Pagatharan League in the mid-3100’s.
+With the discovery of the Anaxian Gate and the ratification of the Ionian Constitution by the Core Founders in the early 31st century, the Ionian League swiftly spread its influence across the war torn worlds of the Ionia Cluster.
+The first century of the Ionian League saw a boom in territorial expansion as disenfranchised worlds and burgeoning governments looked to heal in the aftermath of the Inter-War period and the Ionian Spring.
+Its connections with the rest of the known galaxy through its sole termini saw a technological and economical explosion among its member states the likes of which had never been witnessed in the Ionian Cluster before.
+Yet the Ionian League’s early territorial extent began to wain in the wake of the Crisis of the 32nd Century with the loss of the Pagathar Expanse and Trillian Badlands to secessionist crisis’, which would lead to the eventual rise of the Pagatharan League in the mid-3100’s.

-Ionian Star Cluster
+Ionia Star Cluster

-Main Article – Ionian Star Cluster
+Main Article – Ionia Star Cluster

 Ever was the Ionian Cluster in a state of war before the rise of the Ionian League.
 The fractious nature of the Ionian people lead to centuries of unbridled warfare between the Ionian states and its neighbours.
-Known to Ionian historians as the Ionian Dark Age, the Ionic Wars and subsequently the Inter-War Period, these eras of history stretched from the 27th century all the way up to the founding of the Ionian League in the 31st century and have been credited as the catalysts from which the Ionian League was born.
+Known to Ionian historians as the Ionian Dark Age, the Ionic Wars, the Inter-War Period and the Ionian Spring, these eras of history stretched from the 27th century all the way up to the founding of the Ionian League in the 31st century and have been credited as the catalysts from which the Ionian League was born.
 Today however, the Ionian Cluster is synonymous with scientific and technological advancement and is home to some of the most prestigious institutions of higher learning within the Ionian League.
 Due to its position at the heart of the Ionian artificial intelligence design and construction, computer technology, cybernetic medicine, energy, shipbuilding and defense industries, the worlds of the Ionian Star Cluster enjoy a high standard of living and a well-maintained infrastructure.
 Such wealth has brought the citizens of the Ionian Cluster wide-reaching, affordable planetary and interstellar public transportation.

 Main Article – Cronus Rift